lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the selected tiles MUST be consecutive in the original SCHC Packet
 - they MUST be placed in the SCHC Fragment Payload adjacent to one another, in the order they appear in the SCHC Packet, from the start of the SCHC Packet toward its end.

+Tiles that are not the last one MUST be sent in Regular SCHC Fragments specified in {{NotLastFrag}}.
+The FCN field MUST contain the tile index of the first tile sent in that SCHC Fragment.

-In a SCHC Fragment message, the sender MUST fill the W field with the window number of the first tile sent in that SCHC Fragment.
+In a Regular SCHC Fragment message, the sender MUST fill the W field with the window number of the first tile sent in that SCHC Fragment.

-If a SCHC Fragment carries more than one tile, or carries one tile that is not the last one of the SCHC Packet,

-- it MUST be of the Regular type specified in {{NotLastFrag}}
+Depending on the Profile, the last tile of a SCHC Packet MUST be sent either

+- in a Regular SCHC Fragment, alone or as part of a multi-tiles Payload
+- alone in an All-1 SCHC Fragment

-- the FCN field MUST contain the tile index of the first tile sent in that SCHC Fragment
+In an All-1 SCHC Fragment message, the sender MUST fill the W field with the window number of the last tile of the SCHC Packet.

-The fragment sender MAY send the last tile as the Payload of an All-1 SCHC Fragment.

 The fragment sender MUST send SCHC Fragments such that, all together, they contain all the tiles of the fragmented SCHC Packet.

 The fragment sender MUST send at least one All-1 SCHC Fragment.

-The last tile of a SCHC Packet can be sent in different ways, depending on Profiles and implementations

-- in a Regular SCHC Fragment, either alone or as part of multiple tiles Payload
-- in an All-1 SCHC Fragment

-However, if the last tile has been sent in a Regular SCHC Fragment, it MUST NOT been sent again in an All-1 SCHC Fragment.
-If it has been sent in an All-1 SCHC Fragment, it MUST not be sent again in a Regular SCHC Fragment.

 The fragment sender MUST listen for SCHC ACK messages after having sent